Shntd2/Basic-CSS-snippets/README.md

 # Basic-CSS-snippets

-Contains my basic CSS code templates.
-Navigate through them using file names
+* This repository contains basic CSS templates created for educational purposes

+* You can find suitable template using file names